Martin-Seysen/mmgroup/docs/source/api.rst

 Its is the first implementation of the monster group where arbitrary oprations in that group can effectively be performed.
-On the author's PC (Intel i7-8750H at 4 MHz runnning on 64-bit Windows) the group multiplication in :math:`\mathbb{M}` takes less than 40 ms.
+On the author's PC (Intel i7-8750H at 4 MHz runnning on 64-bit Windows) the group multiplication in :math:`\mathbb{M}` takes less than 30 ms.
-This is about five orders of magnitude faster than estimated in 2013 in :cite:`Wilson13`.
+This is more than five orders of magnitude faster than estimated in 2013 in :cite:`Wilson13`.

 The monster group :math:`\mathbb{M}` has a rational representation :math:`\rho` of dimension  :math:`196884`, see :cite:`Con85`.
 In that